Project-X-Mods/coffeelinux/README.md

 ==================================================

-Key Features: Arch-Based, BTRFS installation, SteamOS-Infused Desktop Environment (KDE, Gnome, or Cinnamon) , Pipewire, VAAPI on Edge (with game streaming in mind)** , FirewallD, and SystemD-Boot.
+Key Features: Arch-Based, BTRFS installation, SteamOS-Infused Desktop Environment (KDE, Gnome, or Cinnamon) , Pipewire, VAAPI on Chromium (with game streaming in mind)** , FirewallD, and SystemD-Boot.

 A script/command designed to install a unique Coffee-Linux Experience via Arch easily, and semi painlessly.